Below are helpful tips to implement to make your R&D Tax Credit Calculation “bulletproof.”

 The underlying issue in the case stated by the IRS:

-“The taxpayer failed to maintain adequate records reflecting the costs of its qualified research activities and couldn’t determine how much time its employees spent performing qualified services with respect to a particular project.”
+“The taxpayer failed to maintain adequate records reflecting the costs of its qualified research activities and couldn’t determine how much time its employees spent performing qualified services for a particular project.”

-- Estimate your QREs and complete Form 6765 – you can easily fill that form out by clicking here.
+- Step 1.
+Estimate your QREs and complete Form 6765 – you can easily fill that form out by clicking here.

 - Identify which employees you believe performed qualified research activities in the past tax year.